Dakhla, Western Sahara: History

-The area has been inhabited by Berbers since ancient times.
-Oulad Dlim is an Arab tribe of Himyari from Yemen that settled in the Sahara in the twelfth century.
+Early history

+Rio de Oro was settled in the twelfth century by the Oulad Delim, an Arab Bedouin tribe of South Arabian descent that emigrated from Yemen.
 Dakhla was expanded by Spanish settlers during the expansion of their empire.
 The Spanish interest in the desert coast of Western Africa's Sahara arose as the result of fishing carried out from the nearby Canary Islands by Spanish fishers and as a result of the Barbary pirates menace.